Daybreaker (Beth Orton album)

-Daybreaker is the third album by singer-songwriter Beth Orton released in 2002 on Heavenly Records and the Astralwerks Records label.
+Daybreaker is the fourth studio album by singer-songwriter Beth Orton released in 2002 on Heavenly Records and the Astralwerks Records label.
 The album reached #40 in US and #8 in UK.
 Mojo Magazine called the album "her best to date...".
 Q Magazine was not excited about the album: "Tortoise-pace strumming and a crippling shortage of choruses produce only torpor".
 The album earned Orton a nomination at the BRIT Awards for Best British Female Singer as well as Best Album at the Q Awards.

 In an interview to Insound.com on 28 July 2002 she said about making the record:

 As of 2003 it has sold 169,000 copies in the United States.